Adroiti/docs-for-code-review-tools/checkstyle-VariableDeclarationUsageDistance.md

 The distance for the variable minutes is 6 because there is one more expression (except the initialization block) between the declaration of this variable and its usage.

-An example how to configure this Check:
+An example how to configure this check:

 ```xml